gerald-mtawali/cine-hunt-imdb-app/client/README.md

 CineHunt the application for searching the movie titles found on IMDb's website.

 This application uses Vite as a bundler for the code.

-## Running the Application
-In order to run this application perform
+The remaining information is generated with every create vite app command.

 Currently, two official plugins are available: